Vikings are one of the most instantly recognizable ancient civilizations.

-The Frost Giants in Norse mythology are also known as Jotnar.
+The Frost Giants in Norse folklore are also known as Jotnar.

 They are often depicted as literal giants, which may be an oversimplification based on the English translation.

-The Jotnar were forged alongside the Aesir (gods like Odin, Freyja, etc.) in a void of fire and ice at the beginning of time.
+The Jotnar were forged alongside the Aesir (gods like Odin, Freyja, etc.) in a void of ice at the beginning of time.

-They are enemies, often traveling to one another’s worlds to attack.
+They are opponents, often traveling to one another’s worlds to pounce on.

 That said, there are also several romances between the Aesir and the Jotnar.
 In short, it’s complicated.

-Are you a rebel?
+Are you a nonconformist?
 Do you love to challenge the powers that be?